 How Does an IP PBX Work?

 You can upgrade an existing PBX system into IP PBX by integrating session initiation protocols or SIP trunks.
-SIP trunking enables VoIP in IP PBX: the technology is responsible for starting and terminating conversations between two or more users in an IP network.
+SIP trunking enables VoIP in IP PBX —-which is a technology responsible for starting and terminating conversations between two or more users in an IP network.
 These real-time calls can be audio-only or video conference calls.

 SIP trunks can connect multiple phone numbers into a PBX, allowing various members of your company to use one external number when making outbound calls.
 The interconnected lines are an advantage for B2B transactions as it streamlines communications with suppliers and partners.
 SIP trunking also allows you to make long-distance and international phone calls through the Internet, which can significantly reduce your monthly phone bill.